jbladant/ORCA2-demonstrator/Running ORCA2_ICE_PISCES.md

 # <a name="xiosnemo"></a> 3.
 Compiling XIOS and NEMO
 ##  <a name="XIOScomp"></a>  3.1 XIOS
 NEMO uses the external library XIOS for creating outputs.
 It allows a lot of flexibility in the choice of the output variables and output frequencies (amongst other things).
 XIOS needs to be compiled prior to compiling NEMO.
 This tutorial uses <mark>XIOS-2.5</mark>.
+You can find a user guide and referecen manual for XIOS on [this page](https://forge.ipsl.fr/ioserver).

 Connect to your HPC and download XIOS in your work directory:
 ```